neomundi-io/.github/profile/README.md

 - You know which responses are risky
 - You are alerted in real time if a response becomes dangerous
-- You download your audit report in one click — hallucinations detected, flagged responses, full history
+- You download your audit report in one click with hallucinations detected, flagged responses, full history

 No more days spent auditing after the fact.